 Round 1: Proposals are made by members who are interested in leading an event (Panels, Themed Portfolios, Demonstrations, Pop-Up Exhibitions, etc).
-Members apply directly to SGCI, who juries according to the criteria described below.
-Juries usually consist of a panel of seven or eight SGC International members.
-Members are asked to wait a year after presenting before applying again.
+Members apply directly to SGCI, through our website, and the Steering Committee juries the applications according to the criteria described below.
+Juries usually consist of a panel of seven or eight SGC International members, primarily from the Steering Committee.

 Please note that all event participants must be active members of SGCI (including Themed Portfolios), even if they are not attending that year’s conference.

 About the Call for Participants Criteria and Evaluation